-Action RTSP-8: Marco Matricardi to communicate to the group information on the global dataset of vibrational temperatures developed at IAA and check whether it is possible for this dataset to be distributed to the wider community via a link to the RTSP-WG web page.
+Action RTSP-8: Marco Matricardi to communicate to the group information on the global dataset of vibrational temperatures generated at IAA and check whether it is possible for this dataset to be distributed to the wider community via a link to the RTSP-WG web page.

-Recommendation 2: the RTSP-WG encourages RT developers to assess the accuracy of current non-LTE fast model parameterisations.
+Recommendation 2: The RTSP-WG encourages RT developers to thoroughly assess the accuracy of non-LTE parameterisations used in fast RT models.